 Considering how radically PPIs disturb the human endocrine balance and how different they make the biochemistry, it is remarkable they have so few side effects!
 But they are not 100% safe.
 Several side-effects have been noted in medical papers.
-But here are also, in almost all cases, other papers that fail to find and such correlation. :absence of evidence is not evidence of absence!
-But the fact that most of these side effects are so difficult to prove does indicate they are either not common or not severe.
+But here are also, in almost all cases, other papers that fail to find any such correlation but absence of evidence is not evidence of absence!
+The fact that most of these side effects are so difficult to prove does indicate they are either not common or not severe.

 - Chronic cough

 - Gall bladder